matt9527-marist/MyObsidianNotes/Parallel Processing/000 Introduction.md

 What does "include" mean?
 Tells the compiler what to include in compilation for which functions are being used.
 No need to do it twice.

 ![[Pasted image 20250908185400.png]]
-We need to specify the
+We need to specify ALL of the files we are needing to compile.

+**Problems with this Approach**
+This works for projects with a few files.
+- We need a build system